The Elements In The Periodic Table Are Arranged By

 Q: How is the periodic table used in everyday life?

 A: The periodic table is essential for understanding the properties of materials used in everyday life.
 It helps us understand why certain metals are strong and durable, why some materials are good conductors of electricity, and why certain chemicals are used in cleaning products.
-It also plays a crucial role in the development of new technologies, such as batteries, solar cells, and pharmaceuticals.
+It also makes a real difference in the development of new technologies, such as batteries, solar cells, and pharmaceuticals.

 Q: What are isotopes, and how are they related to the periodic table?

 A: Isotopes are atoms of the same element that have different numbers of neutrons.
-Isotopes have the same atomic number but different mass numbers.
+Also, isotopes have the same atomic number but different mass numbers.
 The periodic table lists the average atomic mass of each element, which takes into account the relative abundance of its isotopes.

 Q: Can new elements still be added to the periodic table?